ayalgul/Holywood-Squares-/README.md

 # Holywood-Squares-
-A simple gui interface version of holywood squares.
+A simple gui interface version of holywood squares written in JAVA.